FabiowQuixada/isml-linter/README.md

  - Styles that are defined by your team;
  - Syntactic errors related to `<is* >` tags;
- - Coding conventions recommended by SalesForce;
+ - Coding conventions recommended by Salesforce;
  - Git conflicts that may accidentally be left unresolved;

 Please feel free to make suggestions and help make this linter better. :) The set of currently available rules can be found below.